-South/South speaks nearby the South—both real and imagined—not for the South.
-It is interested in the transregional and translocal, the global South vis-à-vis the global North, and the spaces between them.
-It is vested in the indivisible unit of politics and aesthetics: how the political is tinged with the sensible, and how the cultural is viewed through discourses of progress.
+Speaking nearby, never for.
+The transnational, the transregional, the translocal.
+The indivisible unit of politics and aesthetics: how the political is tinged with the sensible, and how the cultural is viewed through discourses of progress.

-Maryam Monalisa Gharavi is a writer, poet, and filmmaker.
-She has contributed essays, critical writing, and poetry to a variety of publications and her solo and collaborative films have screened at Townhouse Gallery of Contemporary Art, Anthology Film Archive, Pacific Film Archive, among other venues.
-She founded the blog South/South in 2009 and is Editor-at-Large at The New Inquiry.
+Maryam Monalisa Gharavi is an artist, poet, and theorist.
+She has contributed essays, critical writing, poetry, and film/video to a variety of publications and venues.
+She founded the blog South/South in 2009 and is an editor at The New Inquiry, where it currently resides.
 She holds a Ph.D. in Comparative Literature and Film and Visual Studies from Harvard University.

 Email: southissouth [at] gmail [dot] com